Agoseris heterophylla, Annual Agoseris

 North America & US County Distribution Map for Agoseris heterophylla.

 Invasive/Noxious Weed Information: No data available.

 Threatened/Endangered Information: No data available.

-Comments: Anual Agoseris is not a desert species.
-It belongs to a small genus of basal leaves plants resembling the common dandelion with their similar yellow flowers and puff ball seed heads.
+Comments: Annual Agoseris is not a desert species.
+It belongs to a small genus of plants with rosette leaves and resembling the common dandelion with their similar yellow flowers and puff ball seed heads.
 Adding to confusion are the common names for Agoseris such as Mountain- and False-Dandelion.
 (See Common Dandelion, Taraxacum officinale.

 Annual Agoseris is one of three species of Agoseris native to Arizona which also includes Pale Agoseris, Agoseris glauca, and Orange Agoseris, Agoseris aurantiaca.